 This information is intended to help you after your delivery.
 Please remember to feel free to call our office at any time with questions that you might have after reading this information.
 We also welcome any comments or suggestions regarding your care before and during your hospitalization.
 After returning home from the hospital, please call our office to schedule your postpartum visit four weeks after your delivery.

-Your hospital stay will routinely be from two to four days depending on whether you had a Cesarean section or vaginal delivery.
-This, of course, will depend on the rate of your recovery and whether or not you experienced any problems during your pregnancy, delivery, or postpartum course.
+Your hospital stay will routinely be from two to four days, depending on whether you had a Cesarean section or vaginal delivery.
+The length of your stay will depend on the rate of your recovery and whether or not you experienced any problems during your pregnancy, delivery, or postpartum course.
 Most C-section patients stay in the hospital for three days.
 Most vaginal delivery patients stay in the hospital for 24-48 hours.
 With either type of delivery, it will still require weeks for your body to return to its normal state.

 It is important that you are careful not to overdo your activity during your first week at home.
 This is particularly true for C-section patients.

 Many new mothers experience postpartum depression for several days or even weeks after their babies are born.
 This is normal and should go away within two to four weeks.
-This is partially due to hormonal changes, fatigue, and the stress of caring for a new baby.
+Emotional fluctuations are partially due to hormonal changes, fatigue, and the stress of caring for a new baby.
 Getting plenty of rest, eating right, making time for yourself, and allowing someone else to help you care for the baby will help you get through this difficult time.
-If you feel that you are having excessive problems with this or if these feelings persist for more than a couple of weeks, please call our office.
+If you feel that you are having excessive problems with postpartum depression or if these feelings persist for more than a couple of weeks, please call our office.

 - Pat the area with Tucks pads or other similar pads.

-- Apply medicated sprays, ointments, etc. which contain lidocaine or “caine” derivatives.
+- Apply medicated sprays, ointments, etc., that contain lidocaine or “caine” derivatives.